Person

 Tenskwatawa

-Portrait of Tenskwatawa, known as
+Portrait of Tenskwatawa, Known as the Prophet

 National Portrait Gallery, Smithsonian Institution